1999AZZAR/InfoView/README.md

 ### BLE Communication

 The firmware uses the ChronosESP32 library which implements a standardized BLE protocol for communication with the Chronos mobile application.
-The device advertises as "Mochi-Display" and implements the following features:
+The device advertises as "InfoView" and implements the following features:

 - Time synchronization from mobile device
 - Weather data reception